Quicker666/Android-Mod-Menu-Inject-Fixed/README.md

 # WARNING

-P.S This hasn't been tested on anything else other than armeabi-v7a
+This hasn't been tested on anything else other than armeabi-v7a

 # Credits
 Making Project: Nepmods (https://GitHub.com/nepmods)<br>